 Using cannabis and CBD for Lennox-Gastaut Syndrome (LGS)

-In the most severe cases of atonic, tonic and atypical absences, children are affected in various types of seizures.
-Lennox-Gastaut symptoms (LGS) have been shown to be a major form of childhood and early infancy epilepsy.
+Lennox-Gastaut Syndrome (LGS) symptoms have been shown to be a major form of childhood and early infancy epilepsy.

 Children with such a syndrome can also develop cognitive dysfunction, delayed progress, and conduct problems.
 Lennox-Gastaut syndrome may be caused by a number of underlying issues, but there is no cause in some cases.
 It may be difficult to treat Lennox-Gastaut syndrome because it is (refractory) immune to many kinds of antiseizure medications.
 New treatments are being tested and assessed for Lennox-Gastaut syndrome.